Microcentrum rhombifolium

 Microcentrum rhombifolium is a species of insect in the family Tettigoniidae.
 Common names include greater angle-wing katydid, broad-winged katydid, and angular-winged katydid.
 They live across North America in trees and shrubs.
+Adults are active in late summer and autumn and have a "ticking" call.
+They have been reported to chew on the peels of citrus crops, resulting in minor damage.

+Description

+Microcentrum rhombifolium have a green, leaf-like appearance with long, threadlike antennae and feet divided into four segments.
 Adults reach 50-65 mm in length and are rhombus-shaped.

-Their green coloration mimics leaves.
-Adults are active in late summer and autumn and have a "ticking" call.
+M. rhombifolium looks similar to M. retinerve, but the two species may be distinguished by the shape of their pronota.
+In M. rhombifolium, the front edge of the pronotum has a small bump in the middle.
+M. retinerve does not have this bump.